Economic Indicators

 Nutrition

-Twenty-six percent of adults and 31% of children in the City of Racine reported eating the FDA recommended amount of vegetables each day.
+2020 Racine County Community Health Survey Report23% of adults and 43% of children in the City of Racine reported eating the daily recommended amount of vegetables while 93% of children are eating their daily recommended amount of fruit servings.
 There is a significant portion of both the adult and child populations that are not consuming the suggested portions of fruits and vegetables.

 Supplemental Nutrition Assistance Program (SNAP, FoodShare) Enrollment